Flutterish/osu-XR/README.md

 # ⚠️ WARNING ⚠️
 oxr is currently not in best shape.
 There are bugs, naming inconsistencies and awkward limitations.
 This codebase will undergo an overhaul, which means na major updates for a while.

+The project is also currently linked to local copies of osu!lazer (as its needed to embed the 4 standard game modes) and o!f-xr (because I didn't make a nuget yet).
+If you wish to contribute, you will need to clone them too for the time being.